encosoft-kr/origin/.github/README.md

 ## Why "origin"?

 In both naming and philosophy, `origin` represents the **core foundation** of our operation — where intentions are defined, and policies are justified.
 It is also aligned with our default contact identity:
 📫`origin@encosoft.co.kr`.
-See more details at [Email Policy](https://github.com/encosoft-kr/origin/wiki/Email-Policy)
+If you wonder other emails for more details, see at [Email Policy](https://github.com/encosoft-kr/origin/wiki/Email-Policy)

 This repository does not contain executable code or data files.
 Instead, it defines **how we think, organize, and operate.**